tipbk/sneakfeed-client/Homepage.md

 For DB, I decided to use MongoDB because I want to make it fast which I don't need to work with schema like Relational Database does.
 Moreover, I can use Cloud Version so I don't need to deploy by my own.

+For image storage, I use ImageKit to store an image and expose it as ready-to-use url for image static file.

 For deployment on Backend, I use Cloudrun and Google Artifact Registry using Github Action to do CI/CD.

 For more, please see below.